Skip to content

 Setting: useUnderlyingTypeMethods

-useUnderlyingTypeMethods [yes,no] is a boolean setting and can be defined as CLI argument, converter comment or method comment.
+useUnderlyingTypeMethods [yes,no] is a boolean setting and can be defined as CLI argument, conversion comment or method comment.
 This setting is inheritable.

 For each type conversion, goverter will check if there is an existing method that can be used.
 For named types only the type itself will be checked and not the underlying type.
 For this type: